 a.
 Select your Amazon Aurora cluster name for termination and click on cluster name to display a list of all cluster instances.
 Select the radio button on the reader role db instance and select Actions > Delete.

 b.
-Enter the phrase delete me and select Delete to confirm your deletion.
-You will see the Status change to Deleting.
+Enter delete me and select Delete to confirm.
+You will see the status now change to Deleting.

 c.
-Repeat steps 6a-b with the writer db instance.
-You will be asked to take a final snapshot before deleting as a best practice.
-Because this is your test db cluster, de-select the Create final snapshot option and select the acknowledgement.
+Repeat steps 7a-b with the writer db instance.
+For this tutorial, do not create a final snapshot and select the acknowledgement.
 Enter delete me and select Delete.
 This step will delete the Aurora cluster, including storage and all automated db backups.